mengqian989/vzlib/PLOS/README.md

-# Explortory Search for Biomedicine
+# Explortory Search for PLOS Archive

-This is our project page for biomedical exploratory search.
+This is our project page for biomedical exploratory search targeting PLOS archive.